Piyush11101/100-DAYS-OF-ML-CODE/README.md

 # Day6
 Today I read about the importance of sigmoid function in logistic regression.
 Sigmoid function is an activation function which squashes the input which is greater than 1 into the value between 0 and 1.
 Sigmoid function plays a very important role in Logistic Regression.
 You can check my blog on "Importance of sigmoid function in Logistic Regression" on [Medium](https://medium.com/@piyushgarguno/importance-of-sigmoid-activation-function-in-the-logistic-regression-model-284345e5f8dc)

+# Day6
+Today I read about loss function of Logistic regression in depth, will be writing a blog on it tommorow.